We are absolutely delighted to share some very special news with our team, clients, and wider community.

 This one often gets overlooked.
 Ask yourself:

--Do you have a plan for getting the beam into the building?
+-Can a lorry access the site? -Are there any parking or unloading restrictions? -Do you have a plan for getting the beam into the building?

 If you’re working in a terraced street or tight cul-de-sac, let your supplier know.
 Many issues can be avoided with a simple phone call in advance.